vuejs/test-utils-docs/src/guide/vuex.md

 ## Presetting the Vuex State

 Sometimes it can be useful to have the Vuex store in a specific state for a test.
-One useful technique you can use, other that `global.mocks`, is to simply allow your `createStore` function to take an argument that seeds the initial state:
+One useful technique you can use, other that `global.mocks`, is to create a function that wraps `createStore` and takes an argument to seed the initial state:

 ```js
 test('increment mutation', () => {